Contour line: Isopleths

 In 1944, John K. Wright proposed that the term isopleth be used for contour lines that depict a variable which cannot be measured at a point, but which instead must be calculated from data collected over an area, as opposed to isometric lines for variables that could be measured at a point; this distinction has since been followed generally.
 An example of an isopleth is population density, which can be calculated by dividing the population of a census district by the surface area of that district.
 Each calculated value is presumed to be the value of the variable at the centre of the area, and isopleths can then be drawn by a process of interpolation.
-The idea of an isopleth map can be compared with that of a choropleth map.
+The idea of an isopleth map can be compared with that of a choropleth map.ArcGIS, Isopleth: Contours, 2013.

 In meteorology, the word isopleth is used for any type of contour line.

 Meteorology

-Meteorological contour lines are based on interpolation of the point data received from weather stations and weather satellites. and they show contuors Weather stations are seldom exactly positioned at a contour line (when they are, this indicates a measurement precisely equal to the value of the contour).
+Meteorological contour lines are based on interpolation of the point data received from weather stations and weather satellites.
+Weather stations are seldom exactly positioned at a contour line (when they are, this indicates a measurement precisely equal to the value of the contour).
 Instead, lines are drawn to best approximate the locations of exact values, based on the scattered information points available.

 Meteorological contour maps may present collected data such as actual air pressure at a given time, or generalized data such as average pressure over a period of time, or forecast data such as predicted air pressure at some point in the future.

 Thermodynamic diagrams use multiple overlapping contour sets (including isobars and isotherms) to present a picture of the major thermodynamic factors in a weather system.